-Ronaldo explains why Diego Maradona wore two watches and opens up on their relationship
+Ronaldo revealed the real reason why Diego Maradona always wore two watches

-One week has already passed since Diego Maradona tragically passed away at the age of 60.
+Diego Maradona tragically passed away at the age of 60 in November 2020.

-The football world has paid its respects to one of the greatest players in history since the awful news was confirmed last Wednesday.
+The football world united to pay its respects to one of the greatest players in history after the awful news was confirmed.

 Pele, Lionel Messi and Cristiano Ronaldo were among the superstars of past and present to pay tribute to the hero of the 1986 World Cup.

-Maradona had his flaws but there’s absolutely no doubt he was loved by the vast majority, especially by those who had the privilege of playing alongside him.
+Maradona had his flaws, but there’s absolutely no doubt he was loved by the vast majority - especially in Argentina and by all those who had the privilege of playing alongside him.

 Even Brazilians loved the Argentine, including Ronaldo, another contender for the status of football’s greatest ever player.

-The two-time World Cup winner has opened up about his special relationship with his fellow South American.
+The two-time World Cup winner opened up about his special relationship with his fellow South American after Maradona's death.

-Ronaldo, like the rest of the football world, admits he was left “very sad” after hearing the news.
+Ronaldo, like the rest of the football world, admitted he was left “very sad” after hearing the news.

 "Diego left an incredible legacy in football.
 His loss is very hard to take,” he was quoted as saying by The Mirror.
 “The news caught me by surprise and left me very sad.